chrisb2/pi_ina219/README.md

 sudo pip3 install pi-ina219
 ```

-The Adafruit library supports the I2C protocol on all versions of the
-Raspberry Pi.
 Remember to enable the I2C bus under the _Advanced Options_
-of _raspi-config_.
+of _raspi-config_ or using the [Raspberry Pi Imager](https://www.raspberrypi.com/news/raspberry-pi-imager-imaging-utility/).

 ## Usage